Premier Tower

 Premier Tower is a mixed-use skyscraper on the corner of Bourke and Spencer Streets, in Melbourne, Australia.

 Designed by Elenberg Fraser, plans for a 294-metre (965 ft) tall building with 90-storeys were initially proposed in 2014; however, in order not to cast a shadow on the Yarra River to the south, both the height and the number of levels of the project were reduced in later plans, which were submitted to the Department of Planning.

-In May 2015, Planning Minister Richard Wynne approved the development, which now consists of a 246–metre high residential and hotel skyscraper of 78 levels.
-When built, Premier Tower will become one of the tallest buildings in Melbourne.
-According to Elenberg Fraser, the design of the building pays homage to a Beyoncé music video that captures the curves of the human form.
+In May 2015, Planning Minister Richard Wynne approved the development, now consisting of a 246–metre high residential and hotel skyscraper of 78 levels.
+According to architect Elenberg Fraser, the design of the building paid homage to Beyoncé's fabric-draped silhouette in the music video for her 2013 song "Ghost", which captured the curves of the human form.
+It was developed by Fragrance Group Limited at a cost of AUD$430 million.

 Early construction on the project commenced in January 2017.
-The skyscraper is developed by the Fragrance Group Limited at a development cost of AUD$430 million.
+When completed in 2021, Premier Tower became one of the tallest buildings in Melbourne.